eggheadio/eggheadio-course-notes/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd-notes/10-react-conditionally-allow-movement-using-react-beautiful-dnd-draggable-and-droppable-props.md

 <TimeStamp start="0:47" end="0:50">

-We can make it so that there are conditions to wether or not a task can be dragged.
+We can make it so that there are conditions to whether or not a task can be dragged.
 We will make a new `const` and assign our conditions to that.

 ```js